Launches October 14th, at 12:00pm

 Romeo and Juliet has been popular for over 400 years!
 Think about that number for a moment.
 How many works of fiction have been popular for that long?
 Think about the films and television programs you've seen in the last 20 years.
 Will people still be watching them four centuries from now?
 Will their characters be known the world over?

-There are currently 3 or 4 graphic-novel versions of Romeo & Juliet in circulation, and they range in quality from merely functional to down-right sacrilegious.
-Some of these books don't even include Shakespeare's original text!
+There are currently 3 or 4 graphic-novel versions of Romeo & Juliet in circulation.
+We feel none of them live up to the original play.
+Some of these books don't even include Shakespeare's original text.
 If you remove Shakespeare's words - what's the point?
-In this case, a rose by any other name, does NOT smell as sweet!
+In this case, a rose by any other name does NOT smell as sweet.

 If you're a fan of Shakespeare and you want to see it done right - then please join our crowdfunding effort so we can make this happen together!